eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 is the simplest possible SAT solver: there is not one optimization and the time complexity is exponential.
 For real-life use, you'll either want to use a commercial off-the-shelf solver or optimize this further (there's a great deal of literature on how to do this).
+The point is to de-mistify the process somewhat (SAT solving sounds very ivory tower) and also to provide an actual, working implementation of this post as a software object you can experiment with.

 First, some types to represent logic expressions: